Deborah submitted the following:

 But perhaps you just feel separated from God and you can’t identify any specific intellectual doubts that are involved.
 If this is the case, then I think that focusing on some theological truths might help.
 For instance, sometimes people have emotional doubts because they just can’t genuinely accept that God can or would truly accept them as they are.
 They feel that they are just never good enough.
 But it can be of tremendous value to be reminded of God’s unconditional love that is based in what God has done for us through Christ, not on how good (or bad) we feel.
 Do you believe that this is really true—that God really loves you that way?
 If so, then perhaps this truth will become more a part of your emotional self.
 “WOW!
 I’m really forgiven because of what God already did.”
 How might that amazing truth change your emotional connection to God?

 Second, remember that doubts are inevitable and unavoidable.
 The fact is: we do not have absolutely certain knowledge about anything.
 (The story line in the Matrix movies helps drive that point home.)
 If this is true, then there is always some range of doubt that is legitimately present.
 Even very strong Christian believers often—and properly—admit that they sometimes have some doubts about a particular belief.
-For instance, if you can’t intellectually know with absolute certainty that God exists, then periodically admitting that there are doubts is an understandable acknowledgement.
-If we cannot know without absolute certainty that Jesus was raised from the dead, then it makes sense to admit that there is some range of doubt that periodically can arise.
+For instance, if we cannot know with absolute certainty that God exists, then periodically admitting that there are doubts is an understandable acknowledgement.
+If we cannot know with absolute certainty that Jesus was raised from the dead, then it makes sense to admit that there is some range of doubt that can periodically arise.

 It’s not just a matter of asking: How sure can we be (or not) that the basic Christian claims are true?
 It’s also a matter of asking the same kinds of hard and critical questions of the alternative interpretations of the universe and of life.
 How do they compare to fundamental Christian claims?

-My point here is that when we compare the alternative explanations, I’m convinced that the core claims of Christianity are the best explanations available.
-They make the most sense intellectually, evidentially, existentially, and culturally.
+My point here is that when we compare the alternative explanations, I’m convinced that the core claims of Christianity are the BEST EXPLANATIONS available.
+They make the most sense intellectually, evidentially, historically, existentially, and culturally.

 I suppose I would reverse your situation and say that, if I did NOT believe in a personal, loving, Creator, I would be having sleepless nights of panic attacks myself.
 When you’re disturbed by your doubts about God, try to remind yourself that the doubts about the alternatives are just as troubling, if not much more so.
 Then, try to take comfort with the conviction that the Christian perspective really does provide a satisfying peaceful confidence that will allow you to rest better tonight … and tomorrow.